DanmealWork/danmealwork.github.io/about.markdown

 permalink: /about/
 ---

-I am a fourth-year Aerospace Engineering student at the University of Central Lancashire, specializing in Computational Fluid Dynamics (CFD).
+I am a recent University of Central Lancashire graduate with an MEng (Hons) in Aerospace Engineering, specializing in Computational Fluid Dynamics (CFD).
 Throughout my academic journey, ANSYS Fluent, a powerful CFD software, has been integral to my work in both my third and fourth-year projects.

 During my third year, I conducted comprehensive simulations and analysis to investigate the flow characteristics within a custom-designed rocket nozzle, leveraging the capabilities of ANSYS Fluent.
 These simulations provided valuable insights into the internal conditions of the nozzle.
 In my fourth-year project, I utilized ANSYS Fluent to accurately predict and analyze the aerodynamic properties of a morphing wing.